samsong2/CourseProject/README.md

 ## Presentation

 ## Demo
-You can check try out the search here [Coursera Video Search](https://coursera-video-search.herokuapp.com/)
+You can check try it out for youself here [Coursera Video Search](https://coursera-video-search.herokuapp.com/)

 ## Instructions for deployment
 You can click the image below to deploy the current code in this repository